Sara Loren

-Sara Hussain, better known as Sara Loren (born 11 December 1985), is a Pakistani actress and model mostly, known for working in Urdu as well as Hindi movies and television.
-She is best known for playing a role as Barkhaa in 2015.
+Sara Hussain, better known as Sara Loren (born 11 December 1985), is a Pakistani actress and model.
+She appears in Urdu and Hindi movies and television.
+She played the title role in the film Barkhaa in 2015.

 Early life

-Loren was born and raised on 11 December 1985 in Kuwait City, in a Rajput family.
-Her grandfather migrated to Kuwait from Rajasthan following the Partition of India, and her father and mother are born in Pakistan.
+Loren was born on 11 December 1985 in Kuwait City, in a Rajput family.
+Her grandfather migrated to Kuwait from Rajasthan following the Partition of India, and her father and mother were born in Pakistan.
 During an interview in India she said she belongs to a multi-cultural background as her father is a Rajput from Rajasthan, and also said that she goes to the temple.
 As a teenager, she relocated with her family to Lahore following the death of her father.

 Career

 Loren made her bollywood debut in the 2010 Pooja Bhatt's romantic thriller film Kajraare opposite Himesh Reshammiya and later played seductress Nisha in the 2013 film Murder 3.
 The following year she starred in Yasir Nawaz's Anjuman for which she won the Tarang Housefull Awards—Best Actress in a Leading Role.
 Loren made her acting debut in 2003 with the serial Rabia Zinda Rahegi.
 She has also appeared in Mahnoor, Meharun Nisa, Makan, Mehar Bano aur Shah Bano, Sandal, Riyasat, Help of a Ghost, Dupatta, Umrao jan-e-adaa, Madhosh and was nominated for Best Drama Actress for her performance in Main Mar Gai Shaukat Ali at 2nd Pakistan Media Awards.

 Loren acted in the stage performances of Anarkali, Shahyad Issi Ka Naam Mohabbat Hai Sheiftaa, in Karachi and Delhi.
 Loren made her screen debut with the 2010 Pooja Bhatt's Bollywood film Kajraare.
 The following year, she had a cameo appearance in song "Love Mein Ghum" in Reema Khan's Love Mein Ghum.
 She then played the role of seductress Nisha in the 2013 film Murder 3.
 The following year, she made her Lollywood debut in Yasir Nawaz's Anjuman.
 In 2014, she did an item number "Saiyaan" in Syed Faisal Bukhari's Saltanat.
 She then appeared in Shadaab Mirza's Barkhaa, where she played a small town girl turned into bar dancer.
 The film ran for 50 days but was commercially declared a disaster.
+In 2026, she made a comeback for action film Bulleh.